 Please note that even if Andrews University decides to maintain business as usual, University students as well as employees are expected to take personal responsibility for their own safety.
 If conditions make it unsafe for you to travel to Andrews, please remain where you are safe and make alternate arrangements with your teachers for any classwork that may be missed or contact your supervisors for alternate work arrangements.

-When a severe winter weather remote operations decision involves the entire campus, certain essential workers may be required to continue working.
-Most frequently this would involve the physical plant areas, Campus Safety, Dining Services and residence hall workers.
-Under certain circumstances the University may provide transportation to essential workers.
+When a severe winter weather remote operations decision involves the entire campus, certain essential workers may be required to continue working in person.
+Most frequently, this would involve the physical plant areas, Campus Safety, Dining Services and residence hall workers.
+Under certain circumstances the University may provide transportation for essential workers.

 Winter weather conditions can change quickly, and road conditions can be dangerous.
 Please use sound judgment and extreme caution and exercise personal responsibility for your safety.

 The University uses AU Alert, an emergency notification system that can send email, text messages and voicemails and post to Facebook.
-All Andrews University employees and students are encouraged to visit andrews.edu/go/myems and click on “Configure SMS Notification Preferences” to configure your personal emergency notification preferences.
+All Andrews University employees and students are encouraged to configure their personal emergency notification preferences here.
 Andrews email addresses are automatically configured into your emergency notifications settings.
 You can add an additional email and your cell phone number to receive a text message (also known as SMS).

 A banner with any switch to remote learning/work will be posted to the Andrews University website, and announcements will be posted on the University's Facebook and Twitter.